joelparkerhenderson/maker-taker-solver-as-aws-lambda-java/README.md

   * A list of solver pairs

-  * Any remaining makers
+  * Any remaining makers; currently this is an empty array.

-  * Any remaining takers
+  * Any remaining takers; currently this is an empty array.